liamcripwell/BioPatML-FSharp/README.md

 * Re-evaluating the type architecture and the multitude of issues arising from circular dependency-related issues.
 * Implementing further features for supported types that currently have limitations.
     Prosite

-      Revised matching model
+    --Revised matching model
-      Support for repeat ranges
+    --Support for repeat ranges

     Series and Repeat

-      Support for MatchablePat types other than Motif Set
+    --Support for MatchablePat types other than Motif Set

-      Implementing additional match process that performs matches for every component and spec- ifies that with the highest score
+    --Implementing additional match process that performs matches for every component and spec- ifies that with the highest score
-      Potential support for other Set patterns
+    --Potential support for other Set patterns

-  More rigorous and automated testing to ensure that no bugs have slipped under the radar.
+* More rigorous and automated testing to ensure that no bugs have slipped under the radar.